-The choice to discontinue the use of C. dubia reproduction toxicity means that results of other toxicity tests would need to carry more weight in future tests as well as the historical record.
+The choice to discontinue the use of C. dubia reproduction toxicity means that results of other toxicity tests would need to carry more weight in future tests, as well as in the historical record.
 C. dubia does represent the most common species utilized for toxicity by SMC members over the past 20 years and thus its continued use would be valuable.
-This could be accomplished through the survival test which using lessons learned in the intercalibration study has shown significant increase in comparability.
+This could be accomplished through the survival test by which using lessons learned in the intercalibration study has shown to significantly increase comparability.

 The second choice to improve this test offers opportunities to understand the factors causing the observed variability and thus interpret historical results.
 This could potentially allow for confidence in historical records or the culling of samples suspected to be affected.
-Similar efforts to those undertaken following the first round of the intercalibration study to reduce variability in C. dubia survival and H. Azteca can be applied to C. dubia reproduction toxicity.
+Similar efforts to those undertaken following the first round of the intercalibration study to reduce variability in C. dubia survival and H. azteca can be applied to C. dubia reproduction toxicity.
+An intercalibration study would be supplemented by comparing real-world ambient water samples, in addition to blanks, spiked samples, or artificial samples.
+Recommendations for such a study include improved study designs, testing frequency, and onboarding new laboratories.